Vivian-hihi/SequoiaDB/doc/src/document/reference/Sequoiadb_command/SdbCollection/getIndexStat_en.md

 ##PARAMETERS##

-+ index name ( String ): Name of the specified index
+* index name ( *String*, *Required* )

+Name of the specified index.

 ##RETURN VALUE##

-When the function executes successfully, it will return an aggregated statistics of the index through the object.
+When the function executes successfully, it will return an aggregated statistics of the index through the BSONObj.
 Users can refer to [SDB_SNAP_INDEXSTATS](database_management/monitoring/snapshot/SDB_SNAP_INDEXSTATS.md) to get the returned field information.

 When the function fails, an exception will be thrown and an error message will be printed.